Complete blood count: White blood cells

 The white blood cell and platelet counts are markedly increased, and anemia is present.
 The differential count shows basophilia and the presence of band neutrophils, immature granulocytes and blast cells.

 White blood cells defend against infections and are involved in the inflammatory response.
 A high white blood cell count, which is called leukocytosis, often occurs in infections, inflammation, and states of physiologic stress.
 It can also be caused by diseases that involve abnormal production of blood cells, such as myeloproliferative and lymphoproliferative disorders.
 A decreased white blood cell count, termed leukopenia, can lead to an increased risk of acquiring infections, and occurs in treatments like chemotherapy and radiation therapy and many conditions that inhibit the production of blood cells.
 Sepsis is associated with both leukocytosis and leukopenia.
 The total white blood cell count is usually reported in cells per microlitre of blood (/μL) or 10^{9} cells per litre (× 10^{9}/L).

 In the white blood cell differential, the different types of white blood cells are identified and counted.
 The results are reported as a percentage and as an absolute number per unit volume.
 Five types of white blood cells—neutrophils, lymphocytes, monocytes, eosinophils, and basophils—are typically measured.
 Some instruments report the number of immature granulocytes, which is a classification consisting of precursors of neutrophils; specifically, promyelocytes, myelocytes and metamyelocytes.
 (Note: Automated instruments group these three types of cells together under the "immature granulocyte" classification, but they are counted separately in the manual differential.)
 Other cell types are reported if they are identified in the manual differential.

 Differential results are useful in diagnosing and monitoring many medical conditions.
 For example, an elevated neutrophil count (neutrophilia) is associated with bacterial infection, inflammation, and myeloproliferative disorders, while a decreased count (neutropenia) may occur in individuals who are undergoing chemotherapy or taking certain drugs, or who have diseases affecting the bone marrow.
 Neutropenia can also be caused by some congenital disorders and may occur transiently after viral or bacterial infections in children.
 People with severe neutropenia and clinical signs of infection are treated with antibiotics to prevent potentially life-threatening disease.

-Blood film from a person with chronic myeloid leukemia: many immature and abnormal white blood cells are visible.
+Blood film from a person with chronic myeloid leukaemia: many immature and abnormal white blood cells are visible.

 An increased number of band neutrophils—young neutrophils that lack segmented nuclei—or immature granulocytes is termed left shift and occurs in sepsis and some blood disorders, but is normal in pregnancy.
-An elevated lymphocyte count (lymphocytosis) is associated with viral infection and lymphoproliferative disorders like chronic lymphocytic leukemia; elevated monocyte counts (monocytosis) are associated with chronic inflammatory states; and the eosinophil count is often increased (eosinophilia) in parasitic infections and allergic conditions.
-An increased number of basophils, termed basophilia, can occur in myeloproliferative disorders like chronic myeloid leukemia and polycythemia vera.
+An elevated lymphocyte count (lymphocytosis) is associated with viral infection and lymphoproliferative disorders like chronic lymphocytic leukaemia; elevated monocyte counts (monocytosis) are associated with chronic inflammatory states; and the eosinophil count is often increased (eosinophilia) in parasitic infections and allergic conditions.
+An increased number of basophils, termed basophilia, can occur in myeloproliferative disorders like chronic myeloid leukaemia and polycythemia vera.
 The presence of some types of abnormal cells, such as blast cells or lymphocytes with neoplastic features, is suggestive of a hematologic malignancy.